htil/bdr/README.md

 # Brain Drone Race

-The purpose of this code is to keep a bebop drone centered on a red line, and move the drone forward (linear x) based on EEG data).
+The purpose of this code is to keep a bebop drone centered on a red line, and move the drone forward (linear x) based on EEG data.

 ## Getting Started